russell-archer/HelloIAPWorld/README.md

 This iOS 14/Xcode 12 app presents a minimal exploration of what's required to support in-app purchases.
 For a more detailed treatment of in-app purchases see [https://github.com/russell-archer/IAPTestingDemo](https://github.com/russell-archer/IAPTestingDemo).

+- **Disclaimer**.
+The source code presented here is for educational purposes.
+You may freely reuse and amend this code for use in your own apps.
+However, you do so entirely at your own risk.

 # Overview
 There are a lot of pieces that fit together to enable you to support in-app purchases in your app: